Transport vs app simulation

 When you wire it up, your app's Wearables.configure() succeeds without scanning Bluetooth, your createSession(...) returns a MockDeviceSession whose publishers emit events as if a paired Ray-Ban Meta were responding, and your camera-stream subscription returns frames from a bundled video file or the phone's own camera.
 The DAT API surface — Wearables, DeviceSession, StreamSession, videoFramePublisher, photoDataPublisher — behaves as it would in production.

 This is the transport layer.
 The mock answers the SDK; the SDK shape is what's being exercised.
-You write the rest of your app — the trigger logic, the user flow, the UI, the AI calls, the audio routing decisions — yourself, in code, against that mocked SDK.
+You write the rest of your app — the wake-phrase matching, the user flow, the UI, the AI calls, the audio routing decisions — yourself, in code, against that mocked SDK.

 What Mock Device Kit is excellent at: